-Calyceal diverticulum are cystic cavities within renal parenchyma lined by nonsecretory epithelium the communicating with the collecting system via a narrow channel.
-Usually they are asymptomatic the under one centimeter.
+Calyceal diverticulum are cystic cavities within renal parenchyma lined by nonsecretory epithelium and communicating with the collecting system via a narrow channel.
+Usually they are asymptomatic and under one centimeter.
 The indications of surgical treatment are usually the symptomatic ones (hematuria, pain, infection), in most cases associated with the calculi.
 The development of minimally invasive approaches like laparoscopy is by displaying traditionally invasive approaches.

 We described a laparoscopic technique for the definitive management of a symptomatic calyceal diverticula.

-We presented a clinical case of a 24-year-old female who arrived to the emergency department with left flank pain the fever.
-The ultrasound the computed tomography (CT) showed a large upper pole renal abscess.
+We presented a clinical case of a 24-year-old female who arrived to the emergency department with left flank pain and fever.
+The ultrasound and computed tomography (CT) showed a large upper pole renal abscess.
 Percutaneous abscess drainage was performed.
 An anterograde pyelography confirmed a large upper pole calyceal diverticulum with a narrow neck.

 A four trocar transperitoneal laparoscopic calyceal diverticulectomy was performed in a right lateral decubitus position.